idolesta16/mike-wheeler-dot-io/copy/cv.md

 ## Work Experience
 ### Health Data Analytics Institute (July 2019 to present)
-   - Builds an API for model delivery (extensibility, etc)
-   - Runs PCA on claims data to explore prediction of chronic conditions
-   - Interviews candidates alongside VP of Tech
+I'm designing and implementing an API for delivering model predictions to clients in healthcare with a focus on extensibility across different algorithms and data formats.
+I'm also applying dimensionality reduction techniques in SAS to better understand the relationships between broad sets of disease codes and a smaller set of chronic conditions in US Medicare data.

-### Boston Microgreens
+### Boston Microgreens (December 2018 to April 2019)
-   - CTO — MVP in two months
-   - led sprint meetings, hired co-ops, managed GH workflow, pair programmed
+I served as Lead Software Engineer for a team of six developers.
+I led sprint meetings, managed team workflow across Github and Slack, and collaborated with the CEO to hire two co-ops for the Fall semester.
+Under my leadership the team developed a minimum viable solution for greenhouse inventory management in eight weeks.

-### Liberty Mutual
+### Solaria Labs, Liberty Mutual (July to December 2018)
-   - Total Home Score data viz
-   - Combined Dask Distributed and Luigi for distributed pipeline execution
-   - Automated cluster configuration tools in Ansible
-   - Participated in interviews for co-ops and full-time roles
+I worked on the expansion of the Total Home Score project, leveraging cutting-edge data processing and visualization tools to create a quality assurance solution scaled to over 50 million new addresses.
+I also integrated the Dask and Luigi libraries in Python to achieve the efficient distributed execution of data pipelines on larger-than-memory datasets.

-### Computational Modeling in Chemical Engineering
+### Computational Modeling in Chemical Engineering, Northeastern University (January to April 2017)
-   - Refactored Django models used in chemical kinetics modeling software
+I did a semester of directed research, improving the data representations backing a Django solution used by researchers to catalogue and predict complex chemical kinetics.

-### Woods Hole Oceanographic Institution
+### Acoustic Communications Group, Woods Hole Oceanographic Institution (July to August 2017 and 2018)
-   - Testing of hardware, data viz for displaying results
-   - FAST project pipeline for arctic sonar recordings
+I conducted hardware and firmware testing of acoustic device prototypes, and maintained a testing framework which included a Django app to display results.
+I also collaborated with engineers on a rudimentary data pipeline to preprocess sonar recordings for a system developed under DARPA's Future Arctic Sensing Technologies project.

 ## Volunteer Experience
 ### Boston Public Market
-   - Manned the info desk and assisted visitors
-   - Provided support for special events
+I manned the info desk, assisted visitors, and provided support for special events.

 ### Boston Housing Authority
-   - Answered the phone in Spanish for status checks
-   - Did live interpreting for community events and meetings with housing officers
+I answered the Spanish line, translating requests for maintennance and application status checks from Boston residents to Housing Authority staff.
+I also occasionally did live interpreting for community events and for meetings with Housing officers.

 ### Eagle Scout Project
-   - Removed over 200 golf balls from old driving range
-   - Cleaned up invasive species, saved a tree from a vine grown three inches thick
+I led a crew in the removal of over 200 golf balls from old driving range as part of its conversion to a public park.
+My crew also cleaned up invasive species and saved a tree from a vine grown three inches thick.

+## Awards, Recognition, Other
+   - Eagle Scout
+   - Roll of Honor
+   - University Scholars Program
+   - Hack Beanpot 2019's "Hack to Give Back" Award